CyVerse-learning-materials/neon_data_science/step1.rst

 .. 	#### Comment: Step title should be descriptive (i.e. Cleaning Read data) ###

+Log into `CyVerse Atmosphere <http://atmo.cyverse.org/>`_

-1.Use a featured image with a Graphic User Interface (GUI).
+1. Select a featured image with a Graphic User Interface (GUI).

 2. Allow the instance to reach 'active' status.
 Instances typically take 3-7 minutes to boot up the first time.

-3. Log into the Apache Guacamole Web Shell to access a terminal, or use ``ssh`` on your local machine:
+3. Log into the Atmosphere's Apache Guacamole Web Shell to access a terminal, or use ``ssh`` on your local machine:

 .. code-block:: bash